direct-code-execution/ns-3-dce/doc/source/dce-poll.rst

 entry in the wait queue of the socket.
 This value will be used by DCE for unregister it from the wait queue using the function
 **sock_pollfreewait function (void * ref)**.
-The field **ret** is also affected in return and it contain the mask of poll events which have already occured on the corresponding socket.
+The field **ret** is also affected in return and it contain the mask of poll events which have already occurred on the corresponding socket.
 Most of the kernel code is in the file sim-socket.c it consists of two structures, and the following functions:

 +-------------------------+--------------------------------------------------------------------------------------------------------+